Cozy Fall Drinks to Order That Aren’t Pumpkin Spice Lattes

-“In the fall, I like a dirty chai latte to warm-up.
-Year-round, I order the traditional Vietnamese coffee drink, Cà Phê Sữa Dá.
+“In the fall, I like a dirty chai latte to warm-up,” says Lan Ho, co-owner of Fat Milk in Chicago.
+“Year-round, I order the traditional Vietnamese coffee drink, Cà Phê Sữa Dá.
 Doesn’t matter if it’s cold, the drink goes with every season.”

-"The Leaves of Red Latte [from Red Rooster Coffee] is [my] new favorite go-to fall beverage.
-It's made with cane sugar, sweet potato, vermont maple syrup, apple cider, cardamom, and sage.
-It gives you the same autumnal feeling as PSL but the sweetness is better balanced and the vibrancy of the fall spices is enhanced.
-This is what PSL was meant to be."
+The Leaves of Red Latte from Virginia-based Red Rooster Coffee is made with cane sugar, sweet potato, Vermont maple syrup, apple cider, cardamom, and sage.
+“It gives you the same autumnal feeling as PSL but the sweetness is better balanced and the vibrancy of the fall spices is enhanced,” says Rhiannon Cook, head of growth at Mistobox.
+“This is what PSL was meant to be."

-“Fall has arrived, weather has turned and we’re in the mood for afternoon matcha!
-After coffee all through the am, Jittery Joe’s Matcha Latte is a favorite around here.
-We steam ground clove and orange peel in milk and express the peel over the top of the finished latte, along with a drizzle of honey.
-It’s amazing.
+Matcha is all the rage these days, and an especially popular choice when the temperatures take a dip.
+“Fall has arrived, weather has turned and we’re in the mood for afternoon matcha,” says Michael Ripps, co-owner Jittery Joe’s Coffee in Athens, Georgia.
+“We steam ground clove and orange peel in milk and express the peel over the top of the finished latte, along with a drizzle of honey.
 Our Kokoro Matcha is imported directly from friends in the Aichi Prefecture in Japan.
 The warm combination of ingredients [is] a wonderful and healthy boost on a cold day.”

-“The most popular item on our fall menu is the Cinnamon Creamed Honey Latte.
-It has no artificial sweeteners, and to our knowledge, is the first latte of its kind.
-We've partnered with a fourth-generation beekeeper out of Sacramento called Backroad Beekeeping to use their creamed honey as an ingredient on this year's menu.
-The creamed honey is a naturally solidified honey that is both spreadable and dissolvable.
-The cinnamon creamed honey mixes perfectly with our espresso and cinnamon milk, dairy or non-dairy, and [works] hot or iced.”
+The most popular item on the menu at Lavender and Honey in Pasadena, California, is the Cinnamon Creamed Honey Latte.
+With no artificial sweeteners, the drink works with or without dairy, hot or iced.
+“We've partnered with a fourth-generation beekeeper out of Sacramento called Backroad Beekeeping to use their creamed honey,” says Lavender and Honey owner Melanie Porter.
+“The creamed honey is a naturally solidified honey that is both spreadable and dissolvable.
+The cinnamon creamed honey mixes perfectly with our espresso and cinnamon milk.”